Trends and regulatory climate

 There have been significant changes to the regulatory landscape in this area.

 Insolvency and Bankruptcy Code 2016 Parliament has passed an iconic legislation in the form of the Insolvency and Bankruptcy Code 2016.
 The code provides comprehensive insolvency and bankruptcy procedures for companies, partnership firms, limited liability partnerships and individuals.
 It also provides for insolvency professionals to act as liquidators.
 The code established the Insolvency and Bankruptcy Board of India, which will function as the regulator for insolvency and bankruptcy matters and will oversee insolvency professionals and other bodies established by the code.
 Any creditor (eg, secured or unsecured, financial or operational, and domestic or foreign) of the debtor may initiate insolvency proceedings on a payment default by the debtor.
-Insolvency proceedings against companies and limited liability partnerships will be before the National Company Law Tribunal.
-The Debt Recovery Tribunal is the adjudicating authority for insolvency proceedings against partnership firms and individuals.
+Insolvency proceedings against companies and limited liability partnerships are heard before the National Company Law Tribunal.

 Most provisions of the code have been notified, other than voluntary liquidation and insolvency proceedings against partnership firms and individuals.
 The Companies Act 2013 also lays down a process for winding up; however, creditors are required to file an insolvency proceeding under the code.

 The code provides for a moratorium during the insolvency proceeding, at which time all pending actions against the debtor, including arbitration proceedings, are stayed and no new actions may be initiated.
 Disposal of the debtor’s assets, other than out of the ordinary course of business, is prohibited during the moratorium.
 The entire insolvency proceeding must be completed within 180 days (extendable by 90 days) from the date of admission of the insolvency application.